 Do you ever wonder why your baby breaks a sweat while breastfeeding?
 Have you come across it more than once?
-Do you wonder if it is an indication to some health issue?
+Do you wonder if it is an indication of some health issue?
 All these questions occur in your mind and make you curious especially if you are a new-mum.
 It can be very unsettling for you.
 You might have dismissed thinking that it is because of the warm weather.
 Your clueless thoughts will end after reading this blog.
 There are many reasons as to why your baby sweats while breastfeeding.

 Reasons your baby sweats while breastfeeding

 It is common for babies to sweat while breastfeeding.
-But it is important to mention it to your pediatrician when you take her for a health check –up.
+But it is important to mention it to your pediatrician when you take her for a health check-up.
 The following are the reasons for your baby to sweat.

 While breastfeeding, you and your baby are in close contact, often skin-to-skin and it can make your baby feel warm.
 It increases your baby’s body heat.
 To help your baby regulate her temperature, the body stimulates the natural process of cooling by starting to sweat.
 It is a classic biology stunt.